TheComputerScienceHall/d1-querying/README.md

-# Querying Cloudflare D1 using the Cloudflare API
+# Querying Cloudflare® D1 using the Cloudflare® API